mongodb/mongo-java-driver/docs/reference/content/getting-started/quick-tour-admin.md

 ## Get a List of Indexes on a Collection

-Use the `listIndexes()` method to get a list of indexes on a collection:
-The following lists the indexes on the collection `test`
+Use the `listIndexes()` method to get a list of indexes.
+The following lists the indexes on the collection `test`:

 ```java
 for (final Document index : collection.listIndexes()) {